TL;DR:

 Who Uses Ad Exchanges?
 Platform Primary Purpose

 Ad exchange apps mostly act as a middle link between SSPs and DSPs or are used by ad networks for traffic arbitrage.
-These platforms are usually built by programmatic ad tech providers to connect their own supply (or demand) to the large pool of supply/demand coming from their partners.
+These platforms are usually built by programmatic ad tech providers to connect their own supply (or demand) to the large pool of supply and demand from their partners.

 Ad Exchange Benefits for Publishers